 Hi Frugalistas!
-The Musee d’Orsay is the favorite Paris museum of many visitors.
+The Musee d’Orsay is the favorite Paris museum of many visitors and is an essential component of many Paris itineraries.
 Unlike the Louvre it is not overwhelmingly large and the crowds are not quite as overwhelming either.
 Therefore it’s an art museum in Paris you can enjoy.
 The other thing I really like about it is that it combines art that you would definitely have seen (and indeed probably recognise and know quite well) with unexpected treasures you cannot imagine.
 In what is probably one of my most ambitious posts, whether you are an armchair traveller, an art lover, or planning a trip to Paris, join me on a Musee d’Orsay private tour…..

 A note before we start: there are nudes in this post.
 While I think they are artistic and tasteful, if you are reading this post at work, your employer’s monitoring software may think otherwise.
 Or you just may not find paintings of naked women to your taste.
 If that is the case, I do understand if you leave the post now. musee d’Orsay private tour